khatri-manit/khatri-manit.github.io/LabGuide200.md

 ![](./images/createnotebookdialogbox.png)

-3. In order to find the top 5 products being sold, enter the following sql statement in the first paragraph -
+3. In order to find the top 5 products being sold, enter the following sql statement in the first paragraph in the notebook editor-

         SELECT COUNT(PRODUCTS) AS PRODUCT_COUNT,PRODUCTS FROM l_marketbasket GROUP BY PRODUCTS ORDER BY COUNT(PRODUCTS) DESC FETCH NEXT 5 ROWS ONLY